 He served in Uzbekistan in 1994 as Senior Economic Advisor to the Government of Uzbekistan, and in 1996-97 organized and served as the resident Program Director of an economics MA program at the University of Kiev-Mohyla Academy in Ukraine (http://www.eerc.kiev.ua).
-He is currently chairman of the program's International Advisory Board.
+He was chairman of the program's International Advisory Board.
 In 2005, he received the John W. Ryan Award for contribution to IU's International Programs and Studies.

-He has received research grants and fellowships from the Ford Foundation; American Council of Learned Societies; National Aeronautics and Space Administration; National Science Foundation; Kennan Institute for Advanced Russian Studies Grants; Harvard University Research Center and IREX.
+He received research grants and fellowships from the Ford Foundation; American Council of Learned Societies; National Aeronautics and Space Administration; National Science Foundation; Kennan Institute for Advanced Russian Studies Grants; Harvard University Research Center and IREX.